ambarjobs/voxy_word_count/README.md

 ### HTTP instead of HTTPS

-Of course in production it'd be mandatory to use a certificate and configure the web server with encription through SSL (HTTPS).
+Of course in production it'd be mandatory to use a certificate and configure the web server with encription through `SSL` (HTTPS).

 ### Database

-As the challenge don't need a database to operate (but Django does) we'll be using a Sqlite database for witch we already have access natively in Python and is the default Django database when another isn't specified.
+As the challenge don't need a database to operate (but Django does) we'll be using a `Sqlite` database for witch we already have native access in Python and it's the default Django database when another isn't specified.

 As this is a small file and will be used only to Dajango administrative tasks it was includes on the code base.

+### Restriction to run only locally

+As SSL (HTTPS) is not being used, the access is restricted to only locally (`settings.ALLOW_HOSTS`), even whith `settings.DEBUG = False`.

 ### Style conventions